exploring deep learning approaches with f-mnist

 png

-The model performs exceptionally well for “Trouser”, “Ankle boot”, “Bag”, “Sneaker”, and “Sandal” classes (AUC = 1).
-However, it struggles with “Shirt”, “Coat”, “Pullover”, and “T-shirt/top”.
+the model does really well on “Trouser”, “Ankle boot”, “Bag”, “Sneaker”, and “Sandal” (AUC = 1), and struggles with “Shirt”, “Coat”, “Pullover”, and “T-shirt/top”.

 edf = pd.read_csv(eval_file)